 If a doctor wants to know how well a cough treatment is working, it can be useful to know exactly how frequently the patient has been coughing.
-However, a patient's state of mind might influence the impression they have about this: whether they are happy or sad, tired or not, the patient's estimate can be now more than a rough guess.
-"So a doctor will often ask their partner, 'Were they coughing all night?'," explains Lara Orlandic of Prof. David Atienza's Embedded Systems Lab (ESL).
-"We want to provide the quantitative measure of how many times people actually cough per day."
+However, a patient's state of mind might influence the impression they have about this: whether they are happy or sad, tired or not, the patient's estimate can never be more than a rough guess.

 In a previous paper the same team published a framework that defined a methodology for counting coughs.
-In a new paper to be published in
+In a new paper to be published in , they announce an upgrade on three levels: accuracy, energy and security.

-, they announce an upgrade on three levels: accuracy, energy and security.Firstly, accuracy: "There are two sensors: a kinematic sensor, that detects movement, and an audio sensor," says Lara.
+Firstly, accuracy: "There are two sensors: a kinematic sensor, that detects movement, and an audio sensor," says Lara.
 "If somebody near the patient coughs, but the noise is not coupled to chest movement, the cough is not counted.
 Similarly, if the patient laughs, so that there is movement but no cough noise, it is not counted as a cough.
-Our implementation of AI has been trained to distinguish between laughing, throat clearing, talking and coughing."
+Our AI algorithm has been trained to distinguish between coughing and sounds that can be confused for coughing, like laughing or throat clearing."

 Secondly, low energy.
 To be really useful, it is important that the device should be wearable, which means that it has to run on its own batteries.
 "We wanted to use these sensors to achieve the highest level of detection accuracy while using as little power as possible," explains Stefano Albini, also of ESL.
-"In order to this, we developed an algorithm that can be run on an embedded device at optimal rates.
+"In order to do this, we developed an algorithm that can be run on an embedded device at optimal rates.

 "As an example, the processing of audio is quite demanding on energy.
 We therefore instruct the device to process the audio only if the kinematic sensor can confirm that cough movement has been detected.
 This saves a lot of battery power."

-"When we explained that we could keep that information close to the source, only storing it on the device itself, so that each patient could control their own medical data, then they said that people would likely volunteer."
+"Then we explained that we could keep that information close to the source, only storing and processing it on the device itself in an edge-AI fashion.
+When we assured them that no sensitive audio data leaves the device, only patients' daily cough counts, then they said that people would likely volunteer."

 It is easily said, but to develop such a wearable device that is truly "on the edge", that is to say, not reliant on the cloud, is quite a feat.